Phase-space microscopes for quantum gases: Imaging conjugate variables and momentum-weighted densities

 Expanding in ${|\hat{\bm p}|^2}/p_0^2$ shows that the amplitude to be in $|S,-S+j\rangle $ grows as $|\hat{\bm p}|^{2j}$.
 In particular, the particle will be in the $|S,-S+1\rangle $ state at position ${\bm r}_{\rm m} = -{\bm r}$ with probability proportional to

 providing a quartic moment of the momentum density, for $|{\bm p}|\ll p_0$.

 Thus, measurements of $\hat{S}_z$ return spatial maps of moments of the momentum density.
 Larger values of $S$ allow access to higher moments.
-However, $S=1/2$ is already sufficient to measure the kinetic energy density (\ref{eq:kewf}) with spin-rotation-(i), or the quartic moment of momentum (\ref{eq:kesqwf}) with spin-rotation-(ii).
+However, $S=1/2$ is already sufficient to measure the kinetic energy density and orbital magnetization (\ref{eq:kewf}) with spin-rotation-(i), or the quartic moment of momentum (\ref{eq:kesqwf}) with spin-rotation-(ii).
 As mentioned above, there is no fundamental limit to the spatial resolution of these averaged-mode measurements, since they do not measure separate non-commuting operators.
 Rather, they measure certain momentum-dependent observables.
-For an $N$-particle system, the observables Eqns.~(\ref{eq:kewf}) and (\ref{eq:kesqwf}) correspond to the density operators
+For an $N$-particle system, the observables Eqns.~(\ref{eq:kewf},\ref{eq:magwf},\ref{eq:kesqwf}) correspond to

-Averaged-mode phase-space microscopes allow measurements of these new observables and their correlations, in addition to the particle density $ \hat{\rho}({\bm r})\equiv \sum_{i=1}^N \delta({\bm r}-\hat{{\bm r}}_i)$.
+where $[\hat{A},\hat{B}]_+$ denotes the anticommutator of $\hat{A}$ and $\hat{B}$. veraged-mode phase-space microscopes allow measurements of these new observables and their correlations, in addition to the particle density $ \hat{\rho}({\bm r})\equiv \sum_{i=1}^N \delta({\bm r}-\hat{{\bm r}}_i)$.
 In effect, by making the derivatives of the wavefunction observables, they provide continuum realisations of protocols for measuring off-diagonal coherences on lattices, which can measure local currents and kinetic energies~\cite{Impertro2024,PhysRevX.13.011049,kiser2025}.
 The freedom to control the evolution in the Fourier plane provides a very rich set of possible momentum-based observables to be realised using averaged-mode phase-space microscopes.

 In practice, the spatial resolution of the measurement process will be limited by atomic shot noise.
 For a 2D system with mean density $\bar{\rho}$, measurements of density $\hat{\rho}({\bm r})$ with spatial resolution $w$ have an error $\delta \rho / \bar{\rho} \sim 1/\sqrt{\bar{\rho} w^2}$ {due to the projection noise from the atom number in that area.} Similarly, measurements of the kinetic energy density $\hat{\rho}_{\rm KE}({\bm r})$ for particles with characteristic wavelength $\lambda$ will have an error $\delta \rho_{\rm KE} / \overline{\rho_{\rm KE}} \sim 1/\sqrt{(\bar{\rho}/\lambda^2)(\hbar^2/p_0^2)w^2}$, because the typical density of spin-flips is $(\bar{\rho}/\lambda^2)(\hbar^2/p_0^2)$.
 Thus, to have a signal with minimal noise, one should choose $p_0 \sim \hbar/\lambda$.
 Note that the above protocols (\ref{eq:spin-i},\ref{eq:zeemansqrot}) approximate the densities (\ref{eq:kedensity},\ref{eq:quarticdensity}) accurately for $|{\bm p}|\ll p_0$, with $p_0$ acting as a high-momentum cutoff.